paulbradshaw/MED7373-Data-Journalism/README.md

 ## Week by week outline

 This module begins with formal classes and becomes more student-driven as it progresses.
-You will be expected to **listen to class podcasts and screencasts ahead of most sessions**, so that class time is spent more fruitfully in interactive discussion rather than one-way lectures.
+You will be expected to **experiment with techniques ahead of sessions**, so that class time is spent more fruitfully in interactive discussion rather than one-way lectures.

 You will also be expected to feed your own experiences into each class - and your own problems and questions - rather than coming to the sessions with nothing to contribute or build on.
 As independent learners the emphasis is on you to drive your learning forward through conversation rather than accept it passively.